What’s the Job of a Certified Handwriting Expert in Phoenix, Arizona?

 If your case involves a forged check, a last will and testament, a pre-nuptial agreement, a contract, or a signature that doesn’t seem to be authentic, you should be looking for a Forensic Document Examiner.

 You should know a couple of things before you make your first phone call to a Forensic Document Examiner.
-First of all, how many documents do you need to be analyzed?
+First, how many documents do you need analyzed?
 These are the documents that you and your client think may be forged or not authentic.
 The Forensic Document Examiner will refer to these as “questioned documents”.
 This is important to know since the Forensic Document Examiner will charge a fee per questioned document.

 How To Spot a Forgery